benber86/analytics_proposal/README.md

     - Historical pool revenue
     - Overlay indicator of pool parameter changes on historical charts to gauge their effect
 - Extending support to pools on all chains where Curve is deployed
+- Expanding MEV tracking to arbitrage trades
 - Optimizing the user interface for a better and more user-friendly experience
 - Offering alerts and data export features

 ### 2. Alternative DAO front-end

 The new Curve website currently lacks a dedicated DAO page and the classic website's DAO page is hampered by extremely slow loading times, confusing navigation and a lack of essential features, such as the option to post new proposals or the decoding of calldata for governance proposals.
 To increase voter engagement and the dynamism of the DAO's governance, we offer to build an alternative DAO front end that would be faster and more user-friendly than the current one.
-We see this task as synergetic with the development of pool dashboards, as the DAO front-end should offer appropriate pool health metrics to help users make more informed decisions and pool parameter changes are subject to the DAO's approval.
-We also aim to integrate voting options on the UI for veCRV derivatives such as vlCVX to offer all voters in the ecosystem a unified and intuitive experience.
+We see this task as synergetic with the development of pool dashboards, as the **DAO front-end should offer appropriate pool health metrics to help users make more informed decisions** and pool parameter changes are subject to the DAO's approval.
+We also aim to **integrate voting options on the UI for veCRV derivatives** such as vlCVX to offer all voters in the ecosystem a unified and intuitive experience.

 We recently released a governance vote page on llama.airforce as a first stepping stone to this project.
 The list of future planned developments is as follows: